TS12-prog/news_web_scraper/README.md

 # news_web_scraper
-simple web scraper that prints the totle and content of news articles
+Simple web scraper that prints the title and content of news articles.